aaqibahmad/Machine-Learning-Examples/README.md

   - Accuracy Comparison With and Without Regularization (Lasso and Ridge) for Breast Cancer Dataset.
   - Comparing KNN with LR for the Same Dataset

+- (ML_LAB_08) Linear Regression
+  - Demonstrate the impact of regularization-
+  - Using any suitable dataset of sklearn
+  - Generating a synthetic dataset for regression using make_regression function.

+- (ML_LAB_09) Support Vector Classifier (SVC)
+  - Classification using Linear, Polynomial and Radial Basis Function (RBF) Kernels.
+Demonstrate the Impact of Regularization.
+  - Demonstrate GridSearchCV method for obtaining optimal HyperParameters for Classification using RBF Kernel.

   (More Will Be Added Soon)

  > Aaqib Ahmad